Exploring Cross-Modal Flows for Few-Shot Learning: Introduction

 To overcome both challenges, we propose a novel framework for few-shot learning: Flow Matching Alignment (\textbf{FMA}).
 Specifically, we have three designs: \begin{itemize}[leftmargin=*] \itemsep-0.2em

-\item \textbf{Coupling Enforcement:} Firstly, for any given image feature, we choose the one that corresponds to its class label to compose a training pair.
-Theoretically, this fixed coupling strategy can guarantee that the trained velocity field will act like a classifier, moving image features towards the correct direction.
+\item \textbf{Coupling Enforcement:} Firstly, for any image feature, we choose the one corresponding to its class label to compose a training pair.
+Theoretically, this strategy can guarantee that the trained velocity field will act like a classifier, moving image features towards the correct direction.

 \item \textbf{Noise Augmentation:} However, compared with randomly pairing, this coupling strategy also reduces the number of training pairings dramatically, making it harder to train the velocity field.
 To solve this issue, we further add a pre-defined noise to the sampled pair during training.
 This augmentation makes the training data not constrained in a low-dimensional manifold, making the learning process more stable and robust.